-Buying your first home is an exciting event, but there are also a lot of moving parts.
+Buying your first home is an exciting decision, but there are also a lot of moving parts.
 Are there any hidden problems?
-Do the utililities seem like they’re holding up?
-A good thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
-A furnace that’s in particularly rough shape could be the difference between making an offer on a house and looking elsewhere.
+Do the utilities seem like they’re in good shape?
+A common thing for first-time home buyers to inspect is the condition of the house’s HVAC equipment.
+A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC products, you may not know what to look for.
 Fortunately, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.